Green-Software-Foundation/scer/Software_Carbon_Efficiency_Rating/SCER for Music Streaming Services.md

 ### 3. Terminology

 - **SCER**: Software Carbon Efficiency Rating
-- **Stream/Watt**: Number of music streams or hours of music played per watt of power consumed.
+- **Streams/Watt-hour**: Number of streams per watt hour of music played.
 - **Data Transfer Efficiency**: The efficiency of data transfer, measured as data transmitted per unit of energy.
 - **Carbon Footprint**: Total amount of CO2e emissions directly and indirectly associated with the music streaming service.